jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Nowadays the reciprocal square root instruction is generally faster than the original algorithm.
-But if a floating point format was used that directly accounted for the linear approximation?</div>
+<div style="margin-top: 100px; text-align: left;">Nowadays the native instruction is generally faster than the original algorithm.
+But what if a floating point format existed that directly accounted for the linear approximation?</div>
 @snapend

 @snap[south span-85 text-05 text-black fragment]